 Hosted by the faculty director of the Kelly Writers House, Al Filreis, Poem Talk is a roundtable of the sort familiar to those privileged enough to attend university seminars.
 One could argue that the show, with the sincerity of its seriousness, reinforces the airs of inaccessibility around poetry as an art form.
 Yet Filreis anchors the discussion in a warmth that steers the intellectualism away from alienation and towards friendliness.
 The show doesn’t doubt the intelligence of the listener.
 Rather, it opens up language and metaphor in a nuanced way, adding genuine value to the poems discussed.
 The poets featured on the show are various yet canonical: from Emily Dickinson and Walt Whitman, to Kathy Acker and Mei-mei Berssenbrugge.
 They cover celebrated classics and forgotten pieces, rekindling a curiosity around poetry that the listener may have let go of since leaving college.
 Poem Talk’s intention may not be to cause a spike in applications to literature grad programs, but I’d put money on it being an accidental consequence.

-Hosted by the award-winning poet Ada Limón, The Slowdown is an innovation in an oversaturated genre.
+Hosted by the award-winning poet Major Jackson, The Slowdown is an innovation in an oversaturated genre.
 The episodes rarely extend beyond the five-minute mark, making them an inviting cup of tea rather than a full meal.
-Created and produced by a team that is comprised entirely of women and mostly people of color, the podcast’s perspective departs from the Western canon and global, contemporary poets feature as frequently as the usual suspects.
-Limón provides a brief but thoughtful introduction to each poem, taking the show from soothing sound bite to provocative pause.
-And yet the steadiness of her voice sometimes guides me into such a state of meditation that I’ve often awoken from my thoughts to realize I’ve missed the poem entirely.
+Created and produced by a team that is comprised entirely of women and mostly people of color, the podcast’s perspective departs from the Western canon; global, contemporary poets feature as frequently as the usual suspects.
+Jackson provides a brief but thoughtful introduction to each poem, taking the show from soothing sound bite to provocative pause.
+And yet the steadiness of his voice sometimes guides me into such a state of meditation that I’ve often awoken from my thoughts to realize I’ve missed the poem entirely.
 Fortunately, the episodes are concise.
 I simply play them back from the beginning to enjoy them all over again.

 Want to receive our latest podcast reviews and episode recommendations via email?
 Sign up here for our weekly newsletter.